dacut/ubd/README.md

 The client-side library is still being worked out; only Python is available for now.  `test-fileserver.py` gives a good example of a loop driver.

-The smallest "hello world" example:
+The smallest "hello world" example -- a block `/dev/null` driver:

 ```
 import ublkdev